krito-and-the-stoker/americas/wiki/content/Physical Goods.md

 - **Coffee**: Appears later in the game, highly valued commodity in Europe.
 - **Furs**: High-quality furs were in demand for luxury clothing and accessories.
 They are hard to get so the demand can never be met
 - **Coats**: Coats are being produced from cloth and furs, having great value especially in America, but may not meet the special fashion taste of the European high class.
-- **Cloths** (regular): Essential for clothing and household goods, widely traded but less valuable per unit than coats and furs.
+- **Cloths** (regular): Essential for clothing and household goods, cumbersome to make, widely traded but less valuable per unit than coats and furs.
+This will change at 1793.
 ### Moderate Value

 - **Rum**: Popular especially in the Americas and with the British navy, not a luxury item.